A Non-Gaussian, Nonparametric Structure for Gene-Gene and Gene-Environment Interactions in Case-Control Studies Based on Hierarchies of Dirichlet Processes: Introduction

-We now elaborate on a possible drawback of the dependence structure induced by the modeling strategy of \ctn{Bhattacharya16}.
+We now elaborate on a possible drawback of the dependence structure induced by the modeling strategy of \ctn{Bhattacharya16}, which motivated us to develop our present work based on Hierarchical Dirichlet Processes.

 In their model, the relevant gene-gene covariance matrix for individual $i$ is $\tilde\sigma_{ii}\bA$, where $\bA$ is the gene-gene interaction matrix common to all the individuals in the absence of environmental variables, and $\tilde\sigma_{ii}=\sigma_{ii}+\phi$, with $\sigma_{ii}$ being the $i$-th diagonal element of a symmetric, positive definite matrix not associated with the environmental variable, and $\phi$ is a non-negative parameter, to be interpreted as the effect of the environmental variable $\bE$ on gene-gene interaction.
-Note that it is more appropriate to replace $\phi$ with $\phi_i$ to reflect the effect of the $i$-th value $\bE_i$ on gene-gene interaction, but this would make the marginal distribution of the genotype dependent on $\bE_i$, which is not desirable biologically, except in the rare mutational case.
-Moreover, from the biological perspective, $\bE_i$ can affect only gene-gene interactions, not the marginal genetic effect: with $\phi_i$ replacing $\phi$, $\tilde\sigma_{ii}=\sigma_{ii}+\phi_i$, so that even the marginal variances are influenced.
-To avoid these issues, \ctn{Bhattacharya16} assumed that the covariance matrices for all the individuals are affected in the same way by the environmental variable, which seems to be a limitation of the covariance structure.
-Observe that, since $\sigma_{ii}$ may differ subject-wise, the marginal distribution of the genotype of the $i$-th individual does depend upon $i$, but as noted in \ctn{Bhattacharya16}, this realistically considers the issue that the subjects represent further sub-divisions of a given sub-population, and these sub-divisions may correspond to slightly different genotypic distributions.
-In fact, $\sigma_{ii}$ may encapsulate a negligible effect of $\bE_i$.
+Note that \ctn{Bhattacharya16} assumed that the covariance matrices for all the individuals are affected in the same way by the environmental variable, which seems to be a limitation of the covariance structure.
+The enviromental variables may affect the gene-gene interactions of individuals differently depending on the extent and type of their exposure to the environmental factors.